 Uber/Taxify/Cab companies – Good old cab apps and companies run 24 hours here just like any major city in the world.
 Ask for cab company recommendations at your accommodation if you’re not a fan of apps.

 Rent a car (or a bicycle!) – There is of course nothing as flexible and freeing as having your own personal car to go on road trips at your own pace or simply to be in control of your movement.
 There are several reputable rental companies with offices at the airport for maximum convenience.

 And there you go!
 Your beginner’s guide to making the most of your time in unbelievable Cape Town.
 The way life in this city seems to go though, it may well end up being more than just one time!
 The Mother City’s allure keeps almost all who meet her coming back for more effortless beauty, unique history and culture, great food, electrifying music and the people who keep it all turning.
 Don’t say I didn’t warn you if you end up moving there, or at least thinking about it.

 About the author: Julie is a 24-year-old architect/model/nomad from Kenya.
-After studying in South Africa for 5 years she’s stuck around for another year workaway-ing at hostels, exploring in between and writing and making videos about it all!
+After studying in South Africa for 5 years she’s stuck around for another year workaway-ing at hostels, exploring in between and writing about it all!
 Her content is a collision of tips and stories from travelling solo near and far from home and connecting with creatives who she plans and models in fashion photo shoots with.
 Currently she’s embracing the digital nomad lifestyle and deciding where to live next – the world is anyone’s oyster, right?